-Sync generally refers to making files available across all your devices and on the web.
-Depending on what devices and files you're working on, sync can involve both uploading and downloading data between Dropbox storage servers and your device.
-In short, sync is a complex process that we've worked hard to perfect.
+Sync generally refers to making files available across all your computers, phones, and tablets, and on dropbox.com.
+Depending on what devices and files you're working on, sync can involve both uploading and downloading data between Dropbox storage servers and your devices.

-For a file to sync to Dropbox, it is uploaded from your device to our servers.
+When a file syncs to Dropbox, it gets uploaded from your device to our servers.
 Dropbox sync works smartly to maximize upload speed; however, upload speed is dependent on your Internet Service Provider (ISP), not Dropbox.

-To measure your connection on a certain device and at a certain time, you can use a speed test (there are many free speed test tools online).
-Download and upload speeds are reported in Mb/s (megabits per second not megabytes per second).
+To measure your connection on a certain device and at a certain time, you can use a speed test (there are free tools online).
 Higher upload speeds translate to faster syncing, and higher download speeds mean faster downloading and streaming.
 You can use the upload speed measured by a speed test to estimate how long it will take to sync a particular file.

 - ISP reported speeds are theoretical maximums—the actual connection you experience may be slower than what your internet package advertises.

-- Download and upload speeds are reported separately by ISPs and speed tests in Mb/s (megabites per second not megabytes per second), while the Dropbox client reports both upload and download speed combined in kB/s.
-SO be aware that the sync speed reported by the Dropbox client may not match speeds reported by a speed test.
+- Download and upload speeds are reported separately by ISPs and speed tests in Mb/s (megabits per second), while the Dropbox desktop app reports both upload and download speed combined in kB/s.
+Be aware that the sync speed reported by the Dropbox app may not match speeds reported by a speed test.

 Latency and sync speed